shivampiyush/Web-Scrapper/README.md

 3. run the server and open localhost:3000

 if you see 'done' then that means web scrapping is successfull and the urls will get stored in a txt file in root directory.

+you can pass any value to set the rate limit.